 The statute of limitations for Georgia under OCGA §9-3-33 gives car accident victims two years from the date of the accident to file a claim.
 This time goes by quickly, so it’s best to retain a car accident lawyer as soon as possible.
 They can begin working on your case immediately and work towards the fullest compensation possible for you.

 When you file a claim, you don’t have to do it alone.
 Instead of dividing your attention between your health and fighting for fair compensation, you can focus on recovery while we handle the rest.
 Our car accident lawyers have handled even the toughest of cases and are ready to assist you.

 Our case results show our dedication and experience.
 We don’t stop until our clients get the compensation they deserve.
 If you’re having trouble knowing where to start or how to negotiate with the insurance company, don’t hesitate to call our office today to get immediate assistance.

 Talk to Our Car Accident Lawyers Today

 At John Foy & Associates, we have been helping injury victims win what they deserve for 20 plus years.
-Working with us is risk-free because the consultation is FREE and you don’t pay unless we win you money.
-To get started today with your FREE consultation, call (404) 400-4000 or contact us online.
+We never charge upfront for our services, and you don’t pay unless we win you money.
+To get started today with your free consultation, call or contact us online.